Paternity and childcare leave in the civil service

 • Document proving that you are the second parent of the child (father or mother in case of early joint recognition) or person who lives with the mother (extract of marriage certificate or copy of Civil partnerships: titleContent or certificate of common life or cohabitation dated less than one year or certificate on the honor of marital life co-signed by the mother of the child)

-Your application must indicate the expected date of delivery and the dates and durations of the leave period(s).
+Your request must indicate the expected date of delivery and the dates and duration of the leave period(s).

 Within 8 days of giving birth, you must submit a document justifying the birth of the child: